-Each Haar-average in the right-hand-side of Eq.
-(38) may be interpreted as the partition function for a twodimensional lattice magnet with "spins" σ valued in the permutation group on n elements S_n , as demonstrated in Appendix A. Each site in the lattice magnet corresponds to an applied unitary gate in the dynamics; therefore, we refer to various sites in the lattice magnet by the spacetime locations of the corresponding unitary gates.
-The two partition functions only differ in their boundary conditions for the spins at the final time of the dynamics, by the insertion of a domain wall at the ends of the A subsystem.
-The domain wall corresponds to a cyclic permutation as shown in Fig. 10.
-As a result, the ratio of these partition functions is precisely the two-point correlation function of a disorder field in the S_n magnet.
-Denoting $\mu(x)$ as the disorder field at site x on the boundary of the lattice magnet, which inserts the τ_n domain wall, we may write where $\overline{\cdots}|n$ now denotes the expectation value in the S_n lattice magnet, in the absence of any domain walls at the boundary of the lattice magnet.
-Evaluation of Eq.
-(40) is not possible for arbitrary n and q.
-However, a relationship between this quantity and the replicated description of the DPRE naturally emerges in the limit that the local Hilbert space dimension q becomes large.
-For the remainder of this section, we focus on two apparently distinct kinds of monitored dynamics.
+Each Haar average in the right-hand side of Eq.
+(41) may be interpreted as the partition function for a twodimensional lattice magnet with "spins" σ valued in the permutation group on n elements S_n , as demonstrated in Appendix A. Each site in the lattice magnet corresponds to an applied unitary gate in the dynamics; therefore, we refer to various sites in the lattice magnet by the spacetime locations of the corresponding unitary gates.
+The two partition functions differ only in their boundary conditions for the spins at the final time of the dynamics, by the insertion of a domain wall at the ends of the A subsystem.
+The domain wall corresponds to a cyclic permutation as shown in Fig. 10(b).

-$$\tau_n \equiv (1\,2\,\cdots n) \tag{39}$$
+$$\tau_n \equiv (1\ 2\ \dots n),\tag{42}$$